EllythC/EllythC/README.md

 # Hi, I'm Elly 👋

-- 💞️ I’m interested in improving my skills in data analytics
+- 💞️ I’m interested in improving my skills in data science and analytics
 - 🥅 My next goal will be to learn more Python
 - ⚡ Fun Fact: some cats are allergic to people 🐱